echinopscis/echinopscis.github.io/pages/installation-windows.md

 1. You will be shown a list of plugins contained in the system.
 You can exit this listing with the <kbd>Esc</kbd> key
 ![Obsidian plugin listing](/assets/images/install-08.png)

-1. You should now the a "start here" page which contains a set of steps that form a worked example.
+1. **Congratulations!** You've installed and launched the system.
+You should now the a "start here" page which contains a set of steps that form a worked example.
 These instructions are "pinned" so that  they remain visible in the lefthand pane, whilst you create and navigate to new pages in the pane on the right.
 ![echinopscis start here page](/assets/images/install-09.png)